 What is a Facelift (Facial Rejuvenation)?

+A facelift or rhytidectomy is an operation that will reverse the signs of aging in the jowls, cheeks and neck region.
+This procedure repositions loose and sagging tissues.
 To understand facial rejuvenation, you first have to understand facial aging.
-Our understanding of the aging process is advancing every year, and in fact there is an entire body of knowledge developing in the field of anti-aging medicine.
+Our understanding of the aging process is advancing every year.
+In fact, there is an entire body of knowledge developing in the field of anti-aging medicine.
 We now know that changes on a cellular level, senescence, give rise to all the changes we have come to associate with aging in our appearance.

-Dr. Cilento performs the standard facelift or SMAS lift, and also the more sophisticated procedure known as the “Deep-Plane” facelift.
+Dr. Ben Cilento performs the standard facelift or SMAS lift, and also the more sophisticated procedure known as the “Deep-Plane” facelift.
 Both procedures give a more youthful appearance in the neck and jowl region that is both natural appearing and long-lasting.
 Deciding which procedure is right for you depends on multiple factors.

 Standard SMAS Lift